-General public
+General Public

-Surgical masks in the community are only helpful in preventing people who have coronavirus disease from spreading it to others.
+Surgical masks in the community are only helpful in preventing people who are infected with coronavirus from spreading it to others.
 If you are well, you do not need to wear a surgical mask as there is little evidence supporting the widespread use of surgical masks in healthy people to prevent transmission in public.